titanicsend/LXStudio-TE/README.md

          2. Select "Eclipse Temarin" as the Vendor
    2. Project Settings → Project
       1. Select the Temurin 17 JDK
-3. Top window button bar → `Add Configuration...` (to the right of the hammer)
-   1. `Add new run configuration` → `Application`
-   2. Leave the "java 17 SDK of 'LXStudio-TE' module" as it is
-   3. Name: `Titanic's End`
-   4. Main class: titanicsend.app.TEApp
-   5. Program arguments: vehicle Vehicle.lxp
-   6. Leave the "Working directory" as-is and the environment variables blank
-   7. Hit the "OK" button
+3. Select "Titanic's End" in the top bar (in the dropdown to the right of the hammer) if you want to use the vehicle model, or "Testahedron" if you want the testahedron model.
 4. Hit the green arrow "play" button.
-If you just want to build, hit the hammer button just to the left of the configurations drop-down that used to say "Add Configuration..." and now says "TEApp".
+(If you just want to build, you can hit the hammer.)

 ### Potential issues